'No Visible Bruises' Upends Stereotypes Of Abuse, Sheds Light On Domestic Violence

 If you are experiencing abuse and need help, you can call the National Domestic Violence Hotline at 1-800-799-7233 or visit their page for online chat.

-"For years we said that three women a day were killed by their partners in America, and since 2017 that statistic is now four, which is a 20 percent increase," Snyder says.
+"For years we said that three women a day were killed by their partners in America, and since 2017 that statistic is now four," Snyder says.

 Snyder and Dubus agree on the need to focus resources on women during the time when they are most at risk.